GLStephen/flutter-atlanta-codespace-demo/README.md

 ### not a flutter talk

 * Delivering Value
-* With Some Flutter too...
+* With Some Flutter along the way...

 ### my key responsibilities